Research

 When we decide whether an action is morally right or wrong, or whether a person deserves punishment and blame, are we driven by the heart or the head?

 The answer to this question, which traces from Plato through Hume to the present day, turns out to be both.
-Emotions are multifaceted and complex phenomena, built from concepts, core effects, and the situations around us.
-Paying due attention to the dynamic construction of emotions can greatly advance our knowledge about how people manage their moral lives.
-In recent work, we have applied constructionist models of the mind to understand the relationship between effect, emotions, and moral judgment.
-This constructionist perspective is novel for the field of moral psychology because it challenges assumptions about emotions and moral domains as natural kinds, and instead suggests examining how domain-general mechanisms of effect, attention, and conceptual knowledge interact to shape moral decision-making.
+Emotions are multifaceted and complex phenomena, built from concepts, core affect, and the situations around us.
+Paying attention to how we construct our own emotional experiences can advance our knowledge about how we manage their moral lives.
+We have applied constructionist models of the mind to understand the relationship between affect, emotions, and moral judgment.
+This constructionist perspective is novel for the field of moral psychology because it challenges assumptions about emotions and moral domains as natural kinds, and instead suggests examining how domain-general mechanisms of affect, attention, and conceptual knowledge interact to shape moral decision-making.
+In recent years, we have been particularly interested in moral outrage as an emotion in response to moral transgressions, and the ways in which people might be motivated to up- or down-regulate it in order to effect collective action on their moral beliefs.

 RELATED PUBLICATIONS